-Trump set to nominate Jerome Powell for Federal Reserve's top job
+Trump picks Jerome Powell for Federal Reserve's top job

-President Trump is set to nominate Federal Reserve Governor Jerome Powell on Thursday to lead the world's most influential central bank, according to two senior administration officials.
+President Trump nominated Federal Reserve Governor Jerome Powell on Thursday to lead the world's most influential central bank.

 A Fed governor since 2012 and former Treasury official under the George H.W.
 Bush administration, Powell will replace current Fed Chair Janet Yellen.
 Yellen was nominated in 2013 by President Obama.
 Her term as the central bank's first female leader expires in February.

-Should Trump nominate Powell, it will be the first time in four decades that a new president hasn't asked the current Fed chair to stay on for a second term.
+It will be the first time in four decades that a new president hasn't asked the current Fed chair to stay on for a second term.

 Powell was among five candidates considered for the job.
 Also on the president's short list: former Fed governor Kevin Warsh, Stanford University economist John Taylor, the president's top economic adviser, Gary Cohn and Yellen.